Vodafone Fiji: Digitally Connecting People in the Pacific

 “It's really important to create that awareness.
 We do it through social media sites like Facebook and TikTok to create that engagement,” Deepak says.

-In order to strengthen its financial crime prevention offering, Vodafone Fiji has partnered closely with Hawk, a technology company that helps banks, payment companies and fintechs fight financial crime with AI, machine learning and fraud surveillance.
+In order to strengthen its financial crime prevention offering, Vodafone Fiji has partnered closely with Hawk, a technology company that helps banks, payment companies and fintechs fight financial crime with AI, machine learning and fraud prevention.

 Hawk’s technology increases the effectiveness of financial crime detection by helping financial institutions improve their risk coverage and find more crime, while also improving efficiency.
 It does this by dramatically reducing false positive alerts by applying fully transparent and auditable machine learning to high volumes of transactions.